Amena-Saiyed/Feature-selection-using-PSO-and-its-Variants/README.md

-# Diabetes Prediction Using Optimized Feature Selection
+# Feature Selection for predicting diabetes using Particle swarm optimization

 This project implements a machine learning model for predicting **diabetes mellitus** using advanced feature selection techniques.
 We utilize **Particle Swarm Optimization (PSO)**, **Improved PSO (IPSO)**, and **PSO with Local Search (PSO-LS)** to optimize feature selection, aiming to enhance the accuracy of the model and reduce computational complexity.